hexatomic/hexatomic/docs/user/src/usage/corpus-structure.md

 ## Documents

 When a corpus is selected, the default action for the “Add” button is to a a new document.
-Documents must have a corpus as a parent and contain the linguistic annotations.
+Documents must have a corpus as a parent and contain the base text and linguistic annotations.
 You can move a document from one (sub-) corpus to another by dragging and dropping it.

 ![Drag document](./corpus-structure-drag.png)